synapsecns/synapse-api/docs/header.md

 * Does this API generate signed transactions ?
   * No, this API simply generates a raw transaction and returns the result.
 You must sign this either on the [frontend](https://ethereum.stackexchange.com/a/122932) using a Web3 provider or on the [backend](https://ethereum.stackexchange.com/a/52784) using your private keys and then potentially broadcast it.
+* `amountToReceived` in the API response is 0 or unexpected.
+Why is this  ?
+  * You must enter amounts corresponding to the `decimals` field of that token on a chain.
+Query for the token being bridged, find the `decimals` field for it on the chain, and the amount being entered should correspond to those many digits.
+Often, the decimals field is 18 so it's likely your amount would be 18 digits.
 * How do I get Ether on a chain other than Ethereum, eg. Avalanche ?
   * Ether is Ethereum's native currency and hence is not an ERC-721 token.
 Ether is represented as different flavors of *Wrapped* Ether on other chains, which are ERC-721 tokens.
 Use the `get_bridgeable_tokens` for a Chain, find it's corresponding token that represents Ether (`WETH_E` for Avalanche, for eg.) and bridge to that!
 * Does anything special need to be done when we bridge Ether from Ethereum vs an ERC-721 token ?